Oculus-VR/homebrew-repo/meta-xr-simulator.md

 # Develop OpenXR apps on macOS with Meta XR Simulator

-> **WARNING**: The macOS support of Meta XR Simulator is currently in developer preview.
+> **WARNING**: The macOS support of Meta XR Simulator is currently in early developer preview.
 Both the functionality and distribution solution may be subject to changes before production.

 ## Prerequisites